 - Ph.D. in Economics from Syracuse University

 - Evensky, J., Kao, D., Fadele, R., Fenner, R., & Yang, Q. (2006).
 Addressing prerequisite mathematics needs—a case study in introductory economics, International Journal of Mathematical Education in Science and Technology, 28:5, 629-639.

-“Earning a graduate degree at Utica College is a great way to boost your resume and land you the career of your dreams.”– MATTHEW MARMET, MBA PROGRAM DIRECTOR
+“Earning a graduate degree at Utica College [now known as Utica University] is a great way to boost your resume and land you the career of your dreams.”– MATTHEW MARMET, MBA PROGRAM DIRECTOR

 Frequently Asked Questions